 Easter Writing Retreat Ty Newydd:

-Booking opened in September 2017 for this retreat which I’m running jointly with Beverley Ward at Ty Newydd.
-In 2017 it cost £347 or £282 sharing a room. next year's cost to be confirmed.
+Booking opened in September 2019 for this retreat which I’m running jointly with Beverley Ward at Ty Newydd.
+Cost is £440 or £340 sharing a room.

 Email liz if you are interested and for more events see Courses and Events